What is HIV?

 The only way to tell is to get tested.

-People who get HIV don’t have any symptoms for several weeks after getting it, and then may just think they have the flu.
+People usually have some symptoms soon after getting HIV – within days or weeks.
+These seem like flu symptoms.
 They can then feel quite well for months or years before getting very sick.

 HIV is most infectious in the few weeks after you get it.
 That’s why it’s so important to test regularly – especially if you haven’t always used a condom or you’ve shared injecting equipment.